abmarnie/fluid-roms-bayesian-inference/README.md

 ## Dependencies

 1. [Git](https://git-scm.com/downloads).
 2. [Julia](https://julialang.org/).
 As of July 2024, the officially recommended way to get Julia is to install [juliaup](https://github.com/JuliaLang/juliaup); it is a popular Julia version manager.
-In any Unix-like shell (e.g., Git Bash for Windows), you can download and install juliaup (which comes with Julia) in one command:
+On Linux and Mac, you can download and install juliaup (which comes with Julia) in one command:

 `curl -fsSL https://install.julialang.org | sh`

+On windows:

+`winget install julia -s msstore`

 ## Installation